TheNewStellW/vmware-operations-guide/content/Metrics/Chapter 1 - Overview/2.1.1-nuances-in-metrics/_index.md

 When you have two watches showing different time, You are not sure which watch is the correct one.

-There are five counters for VM CPU “utilization”: Run, Used, Usage, Usage in MHz, and Demand.
+There are five counters for VM CPU "utilization": Run, Used, Usage, Usage in MHz, and Demand.
 Why so many counters just to track utilization, different to what Windows or Linux tracks?

-There are 6 counters for ESXi CPU “utilization”: Core Utilization, Utilization, Used, Usage, Usage in MHz, and Demand.
+There are 6 counters for ESXi CPU "utilization": Core Utilization, Utilization, Used, Usage, Usage in MHz, and Demand.

 You must remember that the counters are not just created for vSphere administrators.
 They are also used by the VMkernel scheduler itself as input.
 CPU Latency is one such counter.